The Ultimate 7-Day Croatia Itinerary: 3 Perfect Routes

 This triangular peninsula is often considered to be Croatia’s gastronomic heart and it offers incredible ancient historical sites, beautiful coastal cities, and imposing hill towns to rival those of Tuscany.
 So, if you want to take the road less travelled, take a look at this Istria itinerary:

-Begin your 7 days in Croatia in the historic port city of Pula.
+Begin your trip in the historic port city of Pula.
 Pula has an international airport that serves a multitude of airlines and destinations but if you don’t arrive by plane, it is also well-connected by bus.

 Where to Stay in Pula

-Boutique Hotel Oasi — this small hotel is located very close to the beach and a short distance from central Pula.
+Boutique Hotel Oasi – This small hotel is located very close to the beach and a short distance from central Pula.
 They have a number of rooms on offer, a restaurant on site, and breakfast is included in the room rate.
-Click here to see their latest prices

-Crazy House Hostel – located in the centre of the Old Town, this hostel is the perfect place for solo travellers on a budget and there is a fantastic outdoor terrace to relax on.
-Click here to see their latest prices
+Crazy House Hostel – Located in the centre of the Old Town, this hostel is the perfect place for solo travellers on a budget and there is a fantastic outdoor terrace to relax on.

 Not quite what you’re looking for?
 Click here to browse other places in Pula!